uJenDev/tenderBot/README.md

 recommend using the code outside of your local machine before reading said report.
 I do not take any responsibility for the harm caused to any living beings or material property as a result of using this code.
+The report will be added to this repository after it has been graded.

 # NOTE:
 Before using you need to create the database using